Divyanshu-Rastogi/fake-news-detector/README.md

 This project uses Natural Language Processing (NLP) techniques to preprocess textual data and extract meaningful features from news articles.
 Several machine learning models can be applied to classify the news based on patterns learned from labeled datasets.

-Key Features
+Key Features:-

 Text preprocessing (tokenization, stopword removal, stemming/lemmatization) eature extraction using techniques like TF-IDF
 Machine learning models for classification
 Evaluation using accuracy, precision, recall, and F1-score Predict fake or real news from input text

-Technologies Used
+Technologies Used:-

 Python
 Scikit-learn
 Pandas
 NumPy

-Natural Language Processing (NLP)
+Natural Language Processing (NLP):-

 Use Cases
 Detect misinformation on news platforms
 Educational purposes for ML/NLP projects